Anthony Joshua vs Wladimir Klitschko

 ‘If you don’t take part you’re going to fail, so just give it a go and you never know the outcome’

 The words of Joshua are sound advice to anybody facing a challenge.
 Everybody has their doubters, as AJ acknowledged.
-Yet the the perseverance of Anthony Joshua, now aged twenty-seven and heavyweight world champion, is proof that anything is possible.
+Yet the the perseverance of Anthony Joshua, now aged twenty-seven and heavyweight world champion, proves that anything is possible.

-The humility of both fighters was clear in the build up but even after the intense fighting and bloodshed in the ring on Saturday night, both fighters showed their class in calm and respectful post match interviews.
-Many onlookers commented that there was little edge before the fight and that the distinct lack of pre-match bravado may even have a negative impact on the fight itself.
-Those onlookers were proved wrong on Saturday night.
-By the time Wladimir Klitchko and Anthony Joshua gave their post match interviews, eleven intense, action filled three-minute rounds of boxing had ensued.
-These rounds included the first knockdown of Anthony Joshua’s career in the 6th but crucially the knockdown of Klitchko in the 5th before he was stopped in the 11th after two further encounters with the canvas.
+The humility of both fighters was clear in the build up.
+Even after the intense fighting and bloodshed in the ring on Saturday night, both fighters showed their class in calm and respectful post match interviews.
+Many onlookers commented that there was little edge before the fight.
+Some even suggested that the distinct lack of pre-match bravado may even have a negative impact on the fight itself.
+Joshua and Klitschko proved those doubters wrong on Saturday night.
+By the time Wladimir Klitchko and Anthony Joshua gave their post match interviews, eleven intense, action filled three-minute rounds of boxing had passed.
+These rounds included the first knockdown of Anthony Joshua’s career in the 6th; crucially Klitschko was knocked down in the 5th before he was stopped in the 11th after two further encounters with the canvas.

 In the post match press conference Anthony Joshua repeated his mantra